t-sharing/slack-ai-summary/README.md

    - A standalone message: It will summarize just that message
 4. The summary will be posted as a reply to maintain context

+### Summary Format

+Each summary includes:
+- A clear topic that represents what the conversation is about
+- A brief summary of the main discussion points (2-3 sentences)
+- Action items listed with bullet points (if any)

 ### Important Notes

 1. Make sure the bot is invited to any channel you want to summarize.
 Use `/invite @YourBotName` in the channel.